 By Jill Jedlicka

-Jill Jedlicka is executive director of Buffalo Niagara Riverkeeper.
+Jill Jedlicka is the executive director at Buffalo Niagara Waterkeeper.